sesiii/NGO_Management_system/README.md

 5. Change the route in the python file to you mysql database.
 6. That's it!
 You're ready to run the app.

-Alternatively, you can directly access the app through (tinyurl.com/sesiii).
+Alternatively, you can directly access the app through (tinyurl.com/sesiii) or bit.ly/haasi

 Streamline your NGO operations today with our user-friendly management system!